 You may wind up wasting time providing compliance reporting that is no longer required.

-Some regulations have been rolled back by agencies in the Trump era, following the implementation of the Executive Order 13771, also known as the “two-for-one” rule.
+Some rules have been rolled back by agencies in the Trump era, following Executive Order 13771, also known as the “two-for-one” rule.
 Others have simply eliminated reporting redundancies in order to streamline data collection and use.
 The following example has rolled back certain reporting requirements that were previously in the domain of the manager or the HR professional.

 The agency issued a final rule that eliminates the requirement for establishments with 250 or more employees to electronically submit information from OSHA Form 300 (Log of Work-Related Injuries and Illnesses) and OSHA Form 301 (Injury and Illness Incident Report) to OSHA each year.
 The rule became effective as of February 25, 2019.
 You still need to maintain the OSHA Forms 301 and 300 locally, and electronically report the OSHA Form 300A (Injury and Illness Summary).
 Establishments from 20 to 249 employees within some industries must also still report their OSHA Form 300A.